sattvik/lein-tarsier/README.md

     lein vimclojure :repl true :port 42

+## Overriding the VimClojure server version

+This plug-in is configured to use version 2.3.1 of the VimClojure server by default.
+However, you can override this by manually specifying the dependency in your project.

+For example, to use version 2.2.0 of the server, you could add the following dependency to your project:

+    [vimclojure/server "2.2.0"]

 ## TODO

 There are a number of features that may be added to the plug-in: